diku-dk/futhark-book/language.rst

 Module Types
 ~~~~~~~~~~~~

-What we have seen so far is nothing more than a simple namespacing
+What we have seen so far is nothing more than a simple namespace
 mechanism.
 The ML module system only becomes truly powerful once we
-introduce module types and parametric modules (in Standard ML, these are
+introduce module types and parametric modules (in Standard ML, these
-called *signatures* and *functors*).
+are called *signatures* and *functors*).

 A module type is the counterpart to a value type.
 It describes which
 names are defined, and as what.
 We can define a module type that